 It’s important to note that this exam also requires you to understand SQL Server administration concepts, so it assists in learning both Azure PaaS offerings and Windows OS technologies.

 A popular use case for this certification falls into the hands of individuals who are responsible for managing on-premise SQL clusters or high-end data warehouses running on an older version of SQL Server.
-This would be beneficial for an individual to pursue in order to get familiar with the Azure SQL environment.
+This would be beneficial for an individual to pursue to get familiar with the Azure SQL environment.

 Associate Level Certification: Microsoft Certified Solutions Associate (MCSA): Universal Windows Platform